morse-simulator/morse/doc/morse/morse.rst

    :align: center
 ..
 The MORSE robots

-MORSE offers an extended set of predefined sensors and controllers that cover reasonably well common simulation needs in robotics.
+MORSE offers an extended set of predefined sensors and actuators that cover reasonably well common simulation needs in robotics.
 It proposes also some fully equipped robots.